Today I’m really excited to give you the Altra Paradigm 4.0 review.

 The Altra Paradigm is certainly one of the most expensive shoes but also it’s about the most comfortable daily shoe in the Altra lineup.

-Overall, with all the improvements to this shoe with this engineered mid-upper moving to a different midsole that just feels very cushiony, the shoe’s become about $50 more expensive.
+Overall, with all the improvements to this shoe with this engineered mid-upper moving to a different midsole that just feels very cushiony, the shoe’s become about a bit more expensive.

 Altra Paradigm 4.0 Review